AllskyTeam/allsky/README.md

 * Open the Camera Settings tab and set Dark Frame to Yes.
 * Hit the Save button
 * Dark frames are created in a `darks` directory.
 A new dark is created every time the sensor temperature changes by 1 degree C.
-* On the Camera Settings tab and set Dark Frame to No.
+* On the Camera Settings tab set Dark Frame to No.
 * Hit the Save button
 * Remove the cover from the lens/dome
 * Open the scripts editor tab, load `config.sh` and set `DARK_FRAME_SUBTRACTION` to true